Sanyam-2803/AtliQ-Hospitality_Analytics_Power-BI-Dashboard/README.md

+- Being part of this challenge conducted by Codebasics Team in the month of September, I have worked extensively End to End on this project.

 AtliQ _Hospitality_Analytics_Power BI Dashboard

-- Domain: Hospitality |Function: Revenue
+- Domain: Hospitality | Function: Revenue

 Problem Statement:-
 - AtliQ Grands owns multiple five-star hotels across India.
 They have been in the hospitality industry for the past 20 years.